BaumGuard/gqthres/README.md

 Before you start `gqthres` for the first time you have to enter your coordinates in the config file `/etc/gqthres.conf`<br />
 You can also change the other settings according to your preferences.
 ## How to use<br />
-Start `gqthres` from you program launcher or in the shell.
+Start `gqthres` from your program launcher or in the shell.
 1. Choose in the drop-down menu whether you want to enter a locator, a callsign or coordinates
 2. Enter the locator/callsign/coordinates in the text field
-3. Press `OK`
+3. Hit `OK` or hit Enter

 Now you should see some output data in the three text fields.
 You can now click the buttons on the bottom to show the distance on a map or open the web instances of the callsign.<br />
 **Resolving callsigns only works with an internet connection!**